Native American Heritage

 Visit the Native Knowledge 360° Education Initiative.
 Native Knowledge 360° (NK360°) provides educators and students with new perspectives on Native American history and cultures.
 Most Americans have only been exposed to part of the story, as told from a single perspective through the lenses of popular media and textbooks.
-NK360° provides educational materials, virtual field trips and student webinars, and teacher training that incorporate Native narratives, more comprehensive histories, and accurate information to enlighten and inform teaching and learning about Native America.
+NK360° provides educational materials and student webinars, and teacher training that incorporate Native narratives, more comprehensive histories, and accurate information to enlighten and inform teaching and learning about Native America.
 NK360° challenges common assumptions about Native peoples and offers a view that includes not only the past but also the vibrancy of Native peoples and cultures today.

 This guide offers teachers and other educators ideas for using U.S. Poet Laureate Joy Harjo's signature project, "Living Nations, Living Words," in the classroom.